 - If you have ceiling fixtures with fans attached to them or have upright fans or box fans in your home, use them.
 If the warmth is still bearable you can use them instead of cranking up the AC and this will help you cut the cost by quite a bit.
 Fans help circulate the air in your home and proper air circulation is key for helping cool off or heat up the room.
 Setting your fan to counter clockwise helps keep it cool while setting your fans settings to clockwise will help trap the heat.

 - Using blackout curtains or bubble wrap on your windows is a great way to help reduce cooling and heating costs.
 Both options help keep the heat out in the summer time and trap the heat in during the colder winter months and both are fairly inexpensive options.

-- Always check and clean the filters on both your dryers lint trap and on your air conditioner’s filter (if not using central air and heat).
+- Sometimes it’s not about the environment but rather the condition of your appliances.
+When some of these gadgets, especially air conditioners, trap a lot of dust, they tend to work a little bit harder than usual.
+Therefore, always check and clean the filters on both your dryer’s lint trap and on your air conditioner’s filter (if not using central air and heat).
 This will also help prevent those appliances from working as hard to do their jobs and in turn will help save you money.